Music of the United States: Soul, R&B and funk

 Soul music is a combination of rhythm and blues and gospel which began in the late 1950s in the United States.
 It is characterized by its use of gospel-music devices, with a greater emphasis on vocalists and the use of secular themes.
 The 1950s recordings of Ray Charles, Sam Cooke, and James Brown are commonly considered the beginnings of soul.
 Charles' Modern Sounds (1962) records featured a fusion of soul and country music, country soul, and crossed racial barriers in music at the time.
 One of Cooke's most well-known songs "A Change Is Gonna Come" (1964) became accepted as a classic and an anthem of the American Civil Rights Movement during the 1960s.
 According to AllMusic, James Brown was critical, through "the gospel-impassioned fury of his vocals and the complex polyrhythms of his beats", in "two revolutions in black American music.
 He was one of the figures most responsible for turning R&B into soul and he was, most would agree, the figure most responsible for turning soul music into the funk of the late '60s and early '70s."

 Pure soul was popularized by Otis Redding and the other artists of Stax Records in Memphis, Tennessee.
 By the late 1960s, Atlantic recording artist Aretha Franklin had emerged as the most popular female soul star in the country.
+Known for singing in a wide variety of genres, Franklin is considered one of the all-time greatest American singers.
 Also by this time, soul had splintered into several genres, influenced by psychedelic rock and other styles.
 The social and political ferment of the 1960s inspired artists like Marvin Gaye and Curtis Mayfield to release albums with hard-hitting social commentary, while another variety became more dance-oriented music, evolving into funk.
 Despite his previous affinity with politically and socially-charged lyrical themes, Gaye helped popularize sexual and romance-themed music and funk, while his 70s recordings, including Let's Get It On (1973) and I Want You (1976) helped develop the quiet storm sound and format.
 One of the most influential albums ever recorded, Sly & the Family Stone's There's a Riot Goin' On (1971) has been considered among the first and best examples of the matured version of funk music, after prototypical instances of the sound in the group's earlier work.
 Artists such as Gil Scott-Heron and The Last Poets practiced an eclectic blend of poetry, jazz-funk, and soul, featuring critical political and social commentary with afrocentric sentiment.
 Scott-Heron's Proto-rap work, including "The Revolution Will Not Be Televised" (1971) and Winter in America (1974), has had a considerable impact on later hip hop artists, while his unique sound with Brian Jackson influenced neo soul artists.